 Types of Drayage

-The Intermodal Association of North America (IANA) is the trade association that promotes drayage as an essential part of the transportation process.
+Intermodal Association of North America (IANA) is the trade association that promotes drayage as one of the most efficient solutions for shippers everywhere.
 The IANA divides drayage into six categories, depending on the shipping required for the merchandise.
 This system is global and used in North America to coordinate with countries around the world.

 1. Inter-Carrier Drayage